Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 * The initial menu items will be based off the *Contacts Terminal challenge*.
 The creation of a basic user interface will be the first step, with a working exit functionality to make it easier to test / work on the project in the terminal.

-* A barebones minimum-viable product will be created initially which just selects from 4 hard-coded place instances, i.e. an array of hashes, and the first menu item, picking a place at random, will need to be implemented with a method.
+* A bare-bones minimum-viable product will be created initially which just selects from 4 hard-coded place instances, i.e. an array of hashes, and the first menu item, picking a place at random, will need to be implemented with a method.
 This will be based off the *car class challenge*.

 * Following this, the addition of these being reading / writing from a .csv file will be implemented.
 This will be based off the *widget challenge*, and will enable the second menu item (add place to database) to get online.

 * Following this removing a place will be the next method implemented, as well as listing the top 10 places based on their rating.

-* The files will then be seperated into different files: app.rb as the basic flow of the app, methods.rb which will hold the methods that need to be called, and place.rb which will hold the place class.
+* The files will then be separated into different files: app.rb as the basic flow of the app, methods.rb which will hold the methods that need to be called, and place.rb which will hold the place class.

 * Then the implementation of gems will follow.
-Colorize will be used as well as Geocoder (to get the location of the place) among others.
+Colorize will be used as well as tty-prompt, faker, pastel, pry, and tty-font.

 * If there is time, a rating will be added to the place class and this will factor into the probability of a place being selected.
 I.e. places with a low rating will be selected less, and those with an unknown or higher rating will be selected more.
 At initialisation the user will be asked if they wish to provide a starting rating.

 ## Statement of Purpose and Scope

-An app that takes in recommendations, grows a .csv database and creates a randomly generated venue for activities after class on friday.
+An app that takes in recommendations, grows a .csv database and creates a randomly generated venue for activities after class on Friday.
 It includes all CRUD features, you can ask the program to select a place for you to visit at random (read).
 You can create a new place to add to the database (create).
 You can view a list of all the places, sorted by your choosing from the options (read).
 You can update the rating of a place (update).
 You can delete a place from the database (delete).

-An advanced version of the app will create an algorithm and every instance of the "places" class will be assignemt a different probablily to appear based on its rating, which will be developed time permitting.
+An advanced version of the app will create an algorithm and every instance of the "places" class will be assignment a different probability to appear based on its rating, which will be developed time permitting.

-The application will choose a venue for students at Coder Academy who wish to partake in activities on friday after class if its decided we don't want to go to The Bottom End which was decided
+The application will choose a venue for students at Coder Academy who wish to partake in activities on Friday after class if its decided we don't want to go to The Bottom End which was decided

-The aim is to remove decision fatigue and promote a more enjoyable experience for students at Coder Academy by providing a place to go to, as based off a probability generated from the ranking of a previously visted place.
+The aim is to remove decision fatigue and promote a more enjoyable experience for students at Coder Academy by providing a place to go to, as based off a probability generated from the ranking of a previously visited place.

-A Coder Academy student, preferrably the student rep, will run the app and select an item from the menu.
+A Coder Academy student, preferably the student rep, will run the app and select an item from the menu.
 If they have been suggested places to add, they can add them to increase the database.
 If a place visited was disliked by the cohort, they can choose to delete it.
 If a place visited was better or worse than expected, the rating can be updated.
-When a place is chosen and confirmed that the cohurt will be visiting, the visit count for that place increases.
+When a place is chosen and confirmed that the cohort will be visiting, the visit count for that place increases.

 ## Features